 Work out how working part-time or taking a break from paid work

-due to carer responsibilities affects your super.
+due to carer responsibilities affects your super in retirement.

 Ask for a hardship variation to your bills and debts